 Viva Naturals has made a name for itself delivering simple, no-nonsense basic supplements for a great price, and their psyllium husk fiber supplement is no exception.
 No flavorings, no additives, and a phenomenal price per serving make this an excellent choice for a powder based fiber supplement.
 And to top it all off, it’s certified organic!

 This is good news if you want to cut down on the number of unnecessary pesticides and herbicides that make their way into your food and supplements.
-When it’s this easy and cheap to go organic, it’s a no-brainer.
+When it’s this easy to go organic, it’s a no-brainer.

 2. Garden of Life Raw Fiber